linspector/linspector/README.md

 Currently, the Linspector core requires the following 3rd party libraries:

-- [APScheduler](https://github.com/agronholm/apscheduler) (3.9.1) - This is the scheduler in
+- [APScheduler](https://github.com/agronholm/apscheduler) - This is the scheduler in
 Linspector for execution of monitors.
 I started to use this library in very early versions of Linspector in 2011.
-Since the main task in Linspector is the execution of jobs in regularly intervals I believe it is the right decision to include the code of APScheduler directly into the Linspector project.
+Since the main task in Linspector is the execution of jobs in regularly intervals I believe it is the right decision to make use of APScheduler directly in the core of the Linspector project.

 ### Other used libraries